 Mainroad Lower Mainland Contracting LP is responsible for the maintenance of British Columbia’s Lower Mainland provincial highways including:

-- Highway 99: Oak Street Bridge to the US Border;
+- Highway 99: between Oak Street Bridge and the US Border;

 - Main Arterial Routes at UBC;

 - Barnston Island.

 Mainroad is not responsible for plowing within municipal boundaries.

 The Lower Mainland is one of the busiest transportation zones in Canada with port facilities; rail and cruise ship lines; one international and three regional airports; ferry, bus and trucking terminals; and US border locations.
 It is a highly urbanized and rapidly growing region with the highest concentration of people and communities in the province and a magnet for tourism.
 While the area is generally subject to a mild coastal atmosphere, it can periodically experience severe wind, rain, and snow conditions.

 The headquarters and main works yard for Mainroad Lower Mainland Contracting are located in Surrey’s Cloverdale community with supporting facilities in Burnaby, Surrey and Langley.